-A lot of people who haven't been charged with a crime in California wonder what the criminal procedure is all about.
+Many people who haven't been charged with a crime in California wonder what the criminal procedure is all about.
 How does it work?
 Am I looking at jail time?
-Am I going to have a record for the rest of my life?
+Will I have a record for the rest of my life?
 How is this going to impact me, my family, my future, and my career?

 This section is designed to provide you with some of those answers.
 Your first crucial step, if possible, is to engage a seasoned criminal defense attorney from your local area.
-Their familiarity with the courthouse where your case is pending will be invaluable in guiding you through the process.
+Their familiarity with the courthouse where your case is pending will be invaluable in guiding you through the process, empowering you with knowledge and support.

 They will be able to inform you in advance about the exact sequence of events, the key areas of concern, and the actions you can take to assist them.
 During client meetings, we thoroughly review the entire case, providing clients with a comprehensive understanding of their situation.

 We talk about their case.
-Of course, I'm looking for an honest account of what happened so that I can give them an accurate, honest account of what they're looking at.
-This honesty is crucial, as it forms the basis of our discussion and your defense.
+Of course, I'm looking for an honest account of what happened so that I can provide them with an accurate and honest assessment of what they're looking at.
+This honesty is crucial, as it forms the basis of our discussion and your defense, fostering trust and transparency in the process.

 Criminal Investigation or On-Scene Arrest and Bail

-The first thing is that the police will either investigate you and then ultimately take the case to the prosecutors and see if they are going to file a case against you.
-If they do, the police can arrest you, issue you a warrant or send you out a letter to appear in court.
+The first step is that the police will investigate you and then ultimately present the case to the prosecutors, who will determine whether to file charges against you.
+If they do, the police can arrest you, issue a warrant, or send you a letter to appear in court.

-Another way that it happens is when somebody commits a crime, the police are called out, or the police see it, or a witness sees it, and they just come out and arrest that person.
+Another way it happens is when someone commits a crime, the police are called out, or they witness it, and they immediately arrest the person.
 Then, that person will be in custody.
 Typically, they'll have a bail put on them.
 For example, in a domestic violence case, they're usually putting a $50,000 bail on somebody.
 So that person either bails out or they'll be in court within 72 hours of being arrested.

 The worst, though, is getting arrested on the weekend or a holiday.
-That can cause you to be in custody for longer than 72 hours if you don't bail out.
-If you bail out, use a bail bondsman, or post the money yourself, you'll usually get out pretty quickly.
+This can result in you being held in custody for longer than 72 hours if you don't post bail.
+If you bail out, use a bail bond agent, or post the money yourself, you'll usually be released fairly quickly.
 You just have to wait until the police book you.
 Once they book you, you are fair game to be bailed out.
 Your family can bail you out, or you can bail yourself out.

 If you can't bail out or don't bail out, then you'll appear in court within a day or two.
 The judge will set the bail at that time.
 Your attorney can argue that you'd be released on your own recognizance, which basically means you get released with your promise to appear.

 That doesn't cost you or your family any money.
 You are out while the case is pending.
-You can defend yourself, and you can deal with your attorney, noting having to be in custody, which is not easy.
+You can defend yourself and deal with your attorney, even if you are not in custody, which is not always easy.

 Arraignment and Negotiation with Prosecutor